PhoniexCoder/Secure-File-Transfer-Tool-using-AES-CBC/README.md

 - **Receive Mode:** Enter a port and a matching password to listen for incoming files.

 ### 3️⃣ **Secure Transfer**
+- Ensure both sender and receiver devices are connected to the **same network** before running the script.
 - The sender encrypts the file before transmission.
 - The receiver decrypts the file using the same password.
 - Progress updates are displayed during the process.